 in charstring enc

+in universal charstring encoding_info := "",

-in universal charstring encoding_info := "")
+in universal charstring dynamic_encoding := "")

 return universal charstring {

-return oct2unichar(bit2oct(encvalue(inpar, encoding_info)), enc);
+return oct2unichar(bit2oct(encvalue(inpar, encoding_info, dynamic_encoding)), enc);

 }

 The encvalue_unichar function first invokes the encvalue function in order to encode the value passed in the inpar parameter to a bitstring.
 The bitstring is then converted to an octetstring by the bit2oct function and subsequently to a universal charstring using the oct2unichar function.
 The string_serialization parameter defines how the encoded octets (in fact the encoded bitstring received from the codec) contain the characters.
 The universal charstring value is then returned as the result of the encvalue_unichar function.